yskuniv/imap_mogura/README.md

 ## Installation

-To install this gem, you can install it from RubyGems.org, run as following.
+To install this gem, you can install it from RubyGems.org, just run as following.

 ```console
 $ gem install imap_mogura